Rustic-Citrus/Rustic-Citrus/README.md

 ## About Me

 Welcome to my GitHub profile!
-My name is Harry, and I'm currently a prospective Software Engineer with experience in Python, JavaScript and Java, as well as a number of other languages, including as HTML, CSS, SQL and R. I also work with human languages, having taught English for over 7 years, and am fluent in Portuguese with an intermediate fluency in German.
+My name is Harry, and I'm currently a prospective Software Engineer with experience in Python, JavaScript and Java, as well as a number of other languages, including HTML, CSS, SQL and R. I also work with human languages, having taught English for over 7 years, and am fluent in Portuguese, with an intermediate proficiency in German.

 ## About My Work

-I create applications that facilitate my life and the lives of others, and that hopefully provide value to the user.
-Sometimes when I make a program for fun, I am the only user, but if anyone is interested in my work, they're more than welcome to adapt it to suit their needs.
-After all, I'm coding to create value, not to gain fame or recognition.
+I create applications that solve real problems.
+I look to work with problems with which I have prior experience, such as in education or language-learning.

 ## Find Out More